SimonPucheu/Clock/README.md

-# Screen
+# Clock
-This is an Arduino library to control 1.77" TFT screen
+This is an Arduino library to draw time on a TFT screen